 Where can you buy raised toilet seats ?

-You can buy raised toilet seats at most large department stores and at a huge number of websites online.
+You can buy raised toilet seats at most large department stores, and on a huge number of websites online.

 Most large retailers sell a wide range of raised toilet seats, safety frames with elevated seats and bedside commodes.